are clydesdale horses good for beginners

 Not every horse will be good at everything they set their mind to.
 No matter how much you want your Clydesdale to clear high jumps, it is probably not their strongest point.

 Of course, they can jump (they are horses after all), but they have a bit of a different jumping style than horse breeds typically used in showjumping, like the Dutch Warmblood or the Irish Sport Horse.
+The structure of their hind legs, with a reduced fibula, contributes to their unique gait and affects their jumping performance.

 Clydesdales can do pole work and lower jumps, but the bigger you go, the more risk to yourself and your horse’s joints.
-It’s best to leave the showjumping to the horses designed for it.
+It’s best to leave the high level showjumping to the horses designed for it.

 Trail Riding or Hacking

+A well-arched long neck springs from an oblique shoulder, contributing to their stamina and comfortable gait.
 Their steady, comfortable gait means you can ride a Clydesdale out on a hack without getting uncomfortable, even at a trot or canter over uneven ground.

 Pleasure Riding

 Clydesdale are great pleasure horses!
-They do not need a stringent training program to remain fit, and even young kids will feel safe on their broad backs.
+They do not need a stringent training program to remain fit, and even young kids will feel safe on their backs.

 Because of the independent streak I mentioned earlier, your Clydesdale will also be more than happy to set off on its own and go for a solo ride without other horses to lead it.